 Souris-Moose Mountain MP Ed Komarnicki has announced that he won't run again in the next federal election in 2015.

-Komarnicki has been the Souris-Moose Mountain MP since 2004, when he defeated former premier Grant Devine - who was running as an independent - and four other candidates, in an election that attracted the attention of political observers from across the country.
+Komarnicki was initially elected in 2004, when he defeated former premier Grant Devine – who was running as an independent – and four other candidates, in an election that attracted the attention of political pundits from across the country.